-The objective of the qualification is to introduce Learners to the principles and fundamentals of food safety associated with retail.
-It includes how individuals have a personal responsibility for food safety, the importance of personal hygiene, keeping work areas clean and hygienic, safe food handling practices and keeping food products safe.
+The objective of the qualification is to introduce Learners to the principles and fundamentals of food safety in catering.
+It includes information about how individuals have a personal responsibility for food safety, the importance of personal hygiene, keeping work areas clean and tidy, safe food handling practices and keeping food safe.